jorgenriseth/gonzo/docs/index.md

   processing.
 - **Concise workflow examples**: Guides on the shell commands required to run key parts of the processing pipeline.
-- **Technical guides**: A more technical description of some of the processing steps, such as Look-Locker T1-mapping or normalization of T1-weighted images.
+- **Technical guides (Unpolished)**: A more technical description of some of the processing steps, such as Look-Locker T1-mapping or normalization of T1-weighted images.
+Most of these are mainly included for transparency, and have not been polished before publication.
-- **Visualization**: MRI visualization tools and analysis notebooks.
+- **Visualization (Unpolished)**: MRI visualization tools and analysis notebooks.
+These notebooks were mainly used to generate the figure for the article, and might not be of large interest.

 ## Getting Started